 In the first instance, you are advised to consult with a member of the staff of the School who you think has expertise in your proposed area of research.
 Staff member's research interests can be found by following the 'Staff' link from the School's Home Page.

+In addition to submitting a research proposal, you need to fill in an application form.
 You will find the relevant application form and instructions for making an application below.
 You should follow the instructions carefully and if you have any difficulty with them contact Tara Singleton in the School office (email@example.com).

 The School is usually able to offer a limited number of studentships.
 Some, which are associated with specific projects and research groups, are advertised on the School Home Page.
 You should submit an expression of interest to the School for one of these before you submit a proposal for a PhD.
 If you wish to be considered for a regular studentship, submit your PhD proposal indicating on the form that you would like to be considered for a studentship.
 The studentships cover fees for the three years of PhD study and provide a small annual stipend (approximately €3,000).
 They commence in mid-September and are tenable for three years subject to satisfactory progress at the annual review.